 - Hearings are typically conducted in a conference room in which hearing participants sit at a table while completing the various phases of a hearing.

 - If you elect to speak to the hearing panel, be honest and candid in all comments you make throughout the hearing.
 Making untrue statements during a hearing violates College policy.

 - During the hearing, several reports may be read aloud, including: 1) incident reports submitted by witnesses; 2) investigation reports prepared by the Office of the Dean of Students; and 3) any letter you submitted to the Board.
 After each report is presented, the hearing panel may ask questions of the person who presented the report.

 - After information about the incident has been presented and you have had the opportunity to speak with the hearing panel, the panel will deliberate in private.
 At this time, all other hearing participants leave the hearing room.
-You have the option to remain nearby so that the panel may invite you to return to the hearing room for presentation of their decisions.
+You have the option to remain nearby so that the panel can invite you to return to the hearing room for presentation of their decisions.
 If you attend the presentation of decisions, your hearing advisor may accompany you.